TAVR Treatment in San Antonio

 What Is TAVR?

-The TAVR procedure uses a catheter to insert the new valve through the artery in the groin.
-The new valve is then placed inside the narrow aortic valve and slowly released and deployed.
+TAVR is minimally invasive, meaning there will be no large incision made near your heart.
+Instead, the cardiologist will guide a catheter up your leg to the heart.
+The new TAVR valve is then placed inside the narrow aortic valve and slowly released and deployed.

 Echocardiogram and fluoroscopy are used to confirm valve placement.
-Most TAVR cases at our hospital are done with moderate sedation without the need for general anesthesia.
+Most TAVR procedures at University Hospital are done with moderate sedation without the need for general anesthesia.

 Benefits of TAVR

-- Shorter hospital stays, as most patients go home within one to two days
+• Shorter hospital stay, as most patients go home within one to two days

 Who Qualifies for TAVR?